Interpersonal acceptance–rejection theory

-Interpersonal Acceptance-Rejection Theory (or IPARTheory), is authored by Ronald P. Rohner at the University of Connecticut.
-IPARTheory, is an evidence-based theory of socialization and lifespan development that attempts to describe, predict, and explain major consequences and correlates of interpersonal acceptance and rejection in multiple types of relationships worldwide.
-It was previously known as Parental Acceptance-Rejection Theory (PARTheory).
-IPARTheory has more than six decades of research behind it, therefore in 2014 the name was changed to IPARTheory because the central postulates of the theory generalize to all important relationships throughout the lifespan.
+Interpersonal acceptance–rejection theory (IPARTheory), was authored by Ronald P. Rohner at the University of Connecticut.
+IPARTheory is an evidence-based theory of socialization and lifespan development that attempts to describe, predict, and explain major consequences and correlates of interpersonal acceptance and rejection in multiple types of relationships worldwide.
+It was previously known as "parental acceptance–rejection theory" (PARTheory).
+IPARTheory has more than six decades of research behind it, therefore, in 2014, the name was changed to "IPARTheory" because the central postulates of the theory generalize to all important relationships throughout the lifespan.

 Subtheories

 IPARTheory consists of three interrelated subtheories.
 Together they address the causes, effects, and developmental correlates of interpersonal acceptance and rejection, as well as the global application of the theory.
 The three subtheories are personality subtheory, coping subtheory, and sociocultural systems subtheory and model.